jradmorrison/jradmorrison/README.md

 ### Hi there 👋
 <div>
-I am a dedicated and fast-learning full-stack web development student with a passion for creating innovative and user-friendly digital experiences.
+I am a dedicated and fast-learning full-stack web developer with a passion for creating innovative and user-friendly digital experiences.
 My commitment to excellence in my field is reflected in my proactive approach to learning and staying abreast of the latest industry trends.
 As a highly motivated professional, I thrive in dynamic environments where I can apply my technical skills and creative mindset to solve complex problems.

 My journey in web development has equipped me with a robust understanding of both front-end and back-end technologies.
 I approach each project with enthusiasm, aiming to deliver high-quality solutions that not only meet but exceed client expectations.
 With a solid foundation in programming languages such as HTML, CSS, JavaScript, and proficiency in frameworks like React and Node.js, I am well-equipped to tackle diverse challenges in the ever-evolving world of web development.